ringcentral-tutorials/ringcentral-embeddable-demos/docs/salesforce_lightning/index.md

 10. Go to your Salesforce app via the *App Launcher* and bring up the RingCentral Web Widget

+## Integrations

+The following section covers three primary use cases.

 ### Click-to-Dial

 To add click-to-dial to your RingCentral Widget in Salesforce, we want to call the `sforce.opencti.enableClickToDial()` and `sforce.opencti.onClickToDial()` functions.
 We will register a fuction to the `onClickToDial()` function that uses the browser's `Window.postMessage()` function message to send a message which the Widget is listening for using the `rc-adapter-new-call` message type.